Srhurdirsati/SwagBoard/JOURNAL.md

 **`Total time spent: 1 Hour`**

-# July 31st : Schematic Completed AND PCB Work Started
+# July 31st : Schematic Completed AND PCB Too..

 Today , I Got My Hands On Finishing The Schematic First After Finishing WHich I Started My PCB Work And Completed It The Same Day Too Along With Adding Silkscreens And All Texts And QR Codes ... :P